Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Introduction

-Within this setting, it is more natural to view these monomials as terms involving restrictions of conormal bundles to intersections of ray divisors $D_{i_1} \cap \cdots \cap D_{i_p}$ for $1 \le p \le \frac{d}{2}$ with odd exponents on each conormal bundle restriction.
-This is because the local convexity condition implies that these conormal bundle restrictions are globally generated (which was the main property used to show nonnegativity) and can be expressed as degree $d - p$ mixed volumes involving their divisor polytopes.
+Here, it is more natural to view these monomials as terms involving restrictions of conormal bundles to intersections of ray divisors $D_{i_1} \cap \cdots \cap D_{i_p}$ for $1 \le p \le \frac{d}{2}$ with odd exponents on each conormal bundle restriction.
+This is because the local convexity condition implies that these conormal bundle restrictions are globally generated (which was the main property used to show nonnegativity in \cite{LR}) and can be expressed as degree $d - p$ mixed volumes involving their divisor polytopes.
 In addition, we would like to have a more ``intrinsic'' understanding of how these geometric properties are linked to the combinatorial fan structure of $\Sigma$ beyond the compatibility with combinatorial examples described in Section 4 on p.
 269 -- 278 of \cite{LR}. \\

 Our main tool for determining when these mixed volume terms vanish by studying the orthogonal complements of the divisor polytopes of these conormal bundle restrictions using wall crossings (Corollary \ref{mixvol0toconorm0}).
-Aside from yielding combinatorial structural properties of the underlying fan (Theorem \ref{sig0fanstr}), it will give a simple method of generating induced 4-cycles using intersections of conormal bundle restrictions (Lemma \ref{zeroconorm4cycle}) and connections to algebraic properties (Corollary \ref{suspalg}, Remark \ref{suspspecnon}).
+Aside from yielding combinatorial structural properties of the underlying fan (Theorem \ref{sig0fanstr}), it will give a simple method of generating induced 4-cycles using intersections of conormal bundle restrictions (Lemma \ref{zeroconorm4cycle}) and connections to algebraic properties (Corollary \ref{suspalg}, Remark \ref{suspspecnon}). \\

 The motivation for applying these results to construct suspension structures was that vanishing of all conormal bundles on a complete fan implying a cross polytope structure of the fan from a self-product of copies of $\mathbb{P}^1$ (Proposition \ref{vanconormcross}).
 Afterwards, we combine this information with a generalization (Remark \ref{extaffequiv}, Corollary \ref{spanflatlink}, Remark \ref{flatambvar}) of the interpretation of graphs of supports of conormal bundles of these toric varieties by Leung--Reiner (Proposition A.1 on p.
 282 -- 283 of \cite{LR}) in terms of maximal linear subspaces contained in lifts of links in certain realization spaces.
 As a result, we find that vanishing of conormal bundle restrictions generally yields a suspension structure around the ``center'' ray of the conormal bundle (Proposition \ref{conormrestrsusp}). \\